 Well, you are right with the approach!
 And there have been attempts of various scales to make the same possible by different organizations and individuals.

 Let’s have a look at the top 5 workshops and skill development workshops that were conducted for the jewellery industry in 2018.

-IGI and Pavan Mor Jewellers organised workshop in Hyderabad
+IGI and Pavan Mor Jewellers organized a workshop in Hyderabad

 International Institute of Gemmology’s joint venture with VIVA International Hong Kong

-Hari Krishna Group hosted Skill India Incentive ceremony 2018
+Hari Krishna Group hosted the Skill India Incentive ceremony 2018

-DJA organised three day RPL training and certificate programme
+DJA organized three-day RPL training and certificate program

 Daivadnya Jeweller’s association conducted a three-day certificate program with a registration of 800 artisans.

 The certificate course has international validity and has proved as a boon for all as along with the permanent certificate of a goldsmith they got free insurance of 2 lakh for three years and with the government’s promise of Rs 500 to each artisan‘s bank account as a stipend.

 Gem & Jewellery Skill Council of India (GJSCI) organized the Apprenticeship Roadshow which was in affiliation with the Ministry of Skill Development and Entrepreneurship (MSDE) with the motive of educating, empowering and rejuvenating the skill of the artisans part of the jewellery industry.